Chiado: History

 The Chiado has been inhabited since at least Roman times, when several villae were present in the area.

-During the Middle Ages it was used for agricultural purposes and it was in its vicinity that North European Crusaders settled during the Siege of Lisbon, in 1147.
-After the Christian reconquest of Lisbon, several convents were founded here: the St Francis Convent (1217), Espírito Santo da Pedreira (1279), Trindade Convent (1291) and the Carmo Convent (1398).

 Between 1373 and 1375, during the reign of King Ferdinand I, a new city wall was built that encompassed part of present-day Chiado, favouring its urbanisation and settlement.
 The main gate (Portas de Santa Catarina) was located in the Chiado Square.

 In the 16th century, the area outside the city walls (present-day Bairro Alto) was also urbanised.
 The gate and walls were demolished in the early 18th century.

 The 1755 Lisbon earthquake greatly affected the area, destroying houses, churches and convents.
 The rebuilding plan organised by the Marquis of Pombal included the Chiado, and new streets were opened to link the area with the Baixa Pombalina.
-New churches we rebuilt in Rococo-Baroque style, like the Mártires Basilica, Encarnação Church and the Loreto Church, the latter belonging to the Italian community of Lisbon.
+New churches were rebuilt in Rococo-Baroque style, like the Mártires Basilica, Encarnação Church and the Loreto Church, the latter belonging to the Italian community of Lisbon.

 In the 18th and, especially, in the 19th century, a great number of important commercial establishments opened in the Chiado, turning it into a favourite shopping area.
 Some of them exist to this day, like the "Bertrand Bookshop" (opened 1747) and "Paris em Lisboa" (garment shop opened 1888).
 In 1792, Lisbon's opera house, the Teatro Nacional São Carlos, was inaugurated, attracting the cultural elite of the city, and other theatres were opened in the 19th century (Trindade Theatre, S. Luís Theatre).

 Museums were also created, like the Archaeological Museum in the former Carmo Church and the Museum of Contemporary Art in the former Convent of Saint Francis (now Chiado Museum).
 The cafés and theatres in the area were a meeting point for the aristocracy, artists, and intellectuals at least until the 1960s.
 It eventually became a beloved touristic site thanks to its picturesque streets and squares, cultural attractions, cafés and shops.